NISCA RULES AND REGULATIONS

 - After the first show, each nominating person shall be a member in good standing of one of the member saddle clubs.
 Failure to join a member Saddle Club will result in forfeiture of points.

 - To be eligible to compete for year-end awards, each horse/rider (exhibitor) must be nominated and have shown in that class at least half the scheduled shows.
-We will round up in years where there is an odd number of shows.
+We will round up in years where there are an odd number of shows.

 - A horse cannot compete against itself in the same class, but may be shown in more than one age group.
 This rule is waived for 8 and under classes performed one rider at a time.